Sen. Sherrod Brown Calls Upon Trump To Save Jobs In Ohio

 After the GOP tax overhaul, the company’s tax rates were reduced from 35 percent to 21 percent.
 Despite tax cuts, the company announced that it intends to cut jobs.

-According to a report by Portsmouth Daily Times, on Wednesday, Brown along with nine other senators, demanded President Trump to sign an executive order that would protect US-based call center jobs.
+According to a report by Portsmouth Daily Times, on Wednesday, Brown along with nine other senators, demanded President Trump to sign an executive order that would protect U.S.-based call center jobs.
 According to the Bureau of Labor Statistics, the U.S. lost 200,000 call center jobs between 2006 and 2014.